camunda/camunda-docs/optimize/self-managed/optimize-deployment/install-and-start.md

 In case you want to make use of the Optimize Public API, you can also set **one** of the following variables:

 - `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI` Complete URI to get public keys for JWT validation, e.g. `https://weblogin.cloud.company.com/.well-known/jwks.json`.
-For more details see [Public API Authorization](../../apis-tools/optimize-api/optimize-api-authorization.md).
+For more details see [public API authentication](../../apis-tools/optimize-api/optimize-api-authentication.md).
 - `OPTIMIZE_API_ACCESS_TOKEN` secret static shared token to be provided to the secured REST API on access in the authorization header.
 Will be ignored if `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI` is also set.
-For more details see [Public API Authorization](../../apis-tools/optimize-api/optimize-api-authorization.md).
+For more details see [public API authentication](../../apis-tools/optimize-api/optimize-api-authentication.md).

 You can also adjust logging levels using environment variables as described in the [logging configuration](./configuration/logging.md).